freezecoder/mutsneedle/README.md

 The mutdata input is an R data frame with the colums:

-coord - A string coordinate e.g. "11" , "1-10" are both valid
+* coord - A string coordinate e.g. "11" , "1-10" are both valid
-category - String describing the category of the mutation value - numeric value
+* category - String describing the category of the mutation
+* value - numeric value

+Other columns may be present in the dataframe but they will be ignored.

+You may also insert a gene and transcript ID into the plot using the 'gene' and 'transcript' args to the mutsneedle function.

 Usage in a Shiny App
 =====================